Environmental Science

 2. The Extension services have a tremendous role in seeing to it that agricultural production is done to the maximum to curb food insecurity.

 3. Extension officers ensure that the new technology has been appreciated by the farmers.
-This was done by ATIRI, Agricultural Technology and Information Response Initiative which was initiated by KARI.
-It involved community based organization and other farmers intermediaries to reach small farmers.
+This was done by ATIRI, Agricultural Technology and Information Response Initiative, which was initiated by KARI.
+It involved community-based organizations and other farmers intermediaries to reach small farmers.

 5. In the time past, the service providers were state sponsored for example through, Agricultural technology and information Response Initiative (ATIRI), National agriculture and Livestock program(NALEP) but now the private sector have been incorporated to facilitate the information dissemination.

-6. State ,other private sector companies sponsor the agricultural shows that aid in promoting adoption of new technology to facilitate modern agricultural practices and training farmers in the same.
+6. State and other private sector companies sponsor agricultural shows that aid in promoting the adoption of new technology to facilitate modern agricultural practices and training farmers in the same.

-7. Encouraging farmers to embrace diversification on their production, to ensure that they get maximize in their production.
+7. Encouraging farmers to embrace diversification in their production to ensure that they maximize their production.

 8. The state has incorporated diverse technological-oriented production to promote value addition goods produced.
-The genesis of this is the farm gate where farmers are advised not sell the produce in raw form but to add value on it.
+The genesis of this is the farm gate, where farmers are advised not to sell the produce in raw form but to add value to it.

-9. The linkage of farmers to the market through making available the information on matters demand of the produce that is where the demand is high and low.
-With the Devolution this has been intensified.
+9. The linkage of farmers to the market through making available the information on matters of demand of the produce, that is, where the demand is high and low.
+With the Devolution, this has been intensified.

-From the study above, the agriculture Sector in its own, has from time to time ,due to its interest it receives from the Government has had a number of policies formulated ideally to foster its development and to ensure a thriving sector.
+From the study above, the agriculture sector, on its own, has, from time to time, due to the interest it receives from the Government, had a number of policies formulated ideally to foster its development and to ensure a thriving sector.

-But just like other policies formulated for other sectors , in as much as it strives to salvage the situation , this policies have had setbacks which has seen a number of them being repealed and better ones formulated.
+But just like other policies formulated for other sectors, in as much as they strive to salvage the situation, these policies have had setbacks, which have seen a number of them being repealed and better ones formulated.

-With the wake of the New Constitution, the sector has seen tremendous changes with even devolution system where many of the sector services where devolved and streamlined towards achievement of the Kenya’
+With the wake of the New Constitution, the sector has seen tremendous changes with even a devolution system where many of the sector services were devolved and streamlined towards the achievement of Kenya’.

 SEARCH